practo/tipoca-stream/README.md

 Near real time cloud native data pipeline.
 Just another data pipeline.

 ## Install
-The pipeline is a combination of multiple services deployment independently.
+The pipeline is a combination of services deployed independently.

 - **RedshiftSink** Using the CRD written in this repo.
 [Instructions.](https://github.com/practo/tipoca-stream/blob/master/redshiftsink/README.md)
 ```